Mung bean sprout: Culinary use

-Mung bean sprouts can be microwaved or stir fried.
+Mung bean sprouts can be cooked similarly to many other vegetables: boiled, steamed, microwaved or stir fried.
 They may also be used as an ingredient, e.g., for spring rolls.

 China

 In Chinese cuisine, common dishes that may use mung bean sprouts, known as dòuyá (豆芽), are fried rice, spring rolls, egg drop soup, and hot and sour soup.

-In Cantonese cuisine, bean sprouts are used dishes such as egg fu yung and beef chow fun.
+In Cantonese cuisine, bean sprouts are used in dishes such as egg fu yung and beef chow fun.